vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/storage/storage.md

 ### Connecting file storages

-File storages are connected to the cluster using a persistent volume that is configured to use the existing storage via the required protocol, such as NFS.
+File storages are connected to the cluster using a PV that is configured to use the existing storage via the required protocol, such as NFS.

 When using this type of storage: